writethedocs/www/docs/conf/portland/2022/sponsors/prospectus.rst

 The **Keystone** package highlights you as our main community partner:

-- Twenty (20) tickets_
+- Fifteen (15) tickets
+- A featured **sponsorship booth**
+- A featured table at our **job fair**
-- Ten (10) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers)
+- Eight (8) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers)
+- Large logo included **livestream & talk videos**
+- 5 minute **sponsored lightning talk**
-- A large description (750 characters) and logo of your company on the conference website
+- A long description (750 characters) and logo of your company on the conference website
-- A featured **virtual sponsorship booth**
-- A featured table at our **virtual job fair**
-- Large logo included in intermission slides and on talk videos
-- Name included in welcome announcement in email newsletters and social media
-- 5 minute sponsored lightning talk on main stage of the conference
-- Two newsletter sponsorships (logo & 300 characters) in our newsletter ({{ newsletter_subs }}+ subscribers)
 - A logo on all Write the Docs website pages until the end of {{ year }}.
 (30,000 pageviews/mo)
-- A :doc:`small ad </sponsorship/website>` on the Write the Docs website (240x180px, 180 characters, 10,000 pageviews/mo) for 3 months
+- Display unlimited promotional ("Swag") items
+- Name included in welcome announcement in email newsletters and social media

 The **Keystone** package costs **{{sponsorship.keystone.price}}**.